plasticgaming99/artexinstall/README.md

 # artexinstall
-arch installer based on python . network connection is required
+arch installer based on python. network connection is required